arista-netdevops-community/docker-avd-base/README.md

 ### Available variables

-These variables are used in `CMD` to customize container content:
+These variables are used in `CMD` to customize container content using [`-e` option of docker](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) cli:

-- `AVD_REQUIREMENTS`: Path to a `requirements.txt` to install during container bootup.
+- `AVD_REQUIREMENTS`: Path to a `requirements.txt` to install during container startup.
 - `AVD_ANSIBLE`: Ansible version to install in container when booting up

 To see how to customize your container with this option, you can refer to [How to install ansible and Python requirements page](docs/run-options.md)